 Students will have field trips and night activities full of fun.
 We will also hold a low-vision clinic for those students who can benefit from low-vision devices.

-Students will stay at the Ellen Beach Mack Rehabilitation Center in Columbia, returning home for weekends during the four-week program.
+Students will stay at the Ellen Beach Mack Rehabilitation Center in Columbia, returning home for weekends during the program.
 Linens are provided, but students may bring their own.
 Students must bring their own personal hygiene products.
 Transportation is provided by the South Carolina Commission for the Blind.

 Applications for the program are due by March of each year and students must have a current (less than one year old) medical and eye report.